 Hope for Rest

-To compensate, Morris argues that "we must feel while we are working that the time will come when we will not have to work."
-He believed these breaks ("animal rest") must be longer than the time needed to recover the strength expended while working.
+He contends that "we must sense while we are working that the moment will come when we will not have to work."
+These breaks, or "animal rests," must be longer than the amount of time required to replenish the strength used throughout the workday.

-Dr. Sahar Yousef, a neuroscientist, and lecturer at Berkeley, whom we interview for our book, recommends a 3M Framework for rest.
+Dr. Sahar Yousef, a neuroscientist, and lecturer at Berkeley, whom we interview for our book, recommends a 3M Framework for Morris' recommended rest.

 Hope for Product